“And we eagerly await a Savior from there, the Lord Jesus Christ, who, by the power that enables Him to bring everything under His control…”

 Because your belief in Jesus’ return should affect your everyday life.

-But in the next breath, he tells the Philippians to eagerly anticipate Jesus’ return when He will “bring everything under His control” (verse 21).
+But in the very next breath, he tells the Philippians to look forward to Jesus’ return when Jesus will “bring everything under His control” (Philippians 3:21).

-You see, as Christians, we know how the Story ultimately ends.
+You see, as Christians, we know how the Story ends:

 Jesus wins.